MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -TaskSequenceName

-Specifies a name for a task sequence.
+Specifies a name for the task sequence to deploy.

 ```yaml
 Type: String